 In order to serve our business partners to the best of our abilities, we must always be truthful about what AECOM can and cannot achieve.
-Any time we discuss our capabilities, credentials, qualifications and corporate history, either verbally or in writing, we must make sure to be honest and accurate.
-Similarly, we will not make false statements about our competitors or their services, or use unfair practices against competitors, such as obtaining their confidential information.
+Any time we discuss our capabilities, credentials, qualifications or corporate history, either verbally or in writing, we must make sure to be honest and accurate.
+Similarly, we will not make false statements about our competitors or their services, nor will we use unfair practices against our competitors, such as obtaining their confidential information.
+It is also important to keep in mind that many of our clients have strict rules about how to prepare and submit proposals to obtain their business, as well as rules for what types of information relating to a proposal we may receive from the client's personnel.
+Each AECOM office is responsible for obtaining and maintaining copies of relevant rules, and we must make sure that we know and follow the rules that apply to our work.